 Tackle your wardrobe and seasonal closet clutter with these 8 Easy Steps to Closet Cleanout.

-Spring fever and the extra hour of daylight spur many of us onto spring cleaning.
+Spring fever and the extra hour of daylight spur many of us onto spring cleaning, especially right now while we are spending more time at home!
 We are still in the height of Spring Cleaning frenzy so if you haven’t yet tackled the closets, there’s still plenty of time before the heat of the summer and seasonal vacations and kids summer breaks are upon us!

 I’m not suggesting you hire a closet re-design company and I’m not suggesting you buy a bunch of supplies.

 Start with what you’ve got and take a room by room assessment of your wardrobe to determine what would make your closets work better for you.

 Look for inspiring ideas for storage and closet solutions on websites like Pinterest and Houzz.
 If you think you need help with a particularly difficult area consult a Professional Organizer or ask a friend to come help you.

 - Make a list: I’m a pen and paper gal myself, but if you prefer your tablet or Macbook, no matter – just get listing.
 Begin by identifying all the closets within your home.
 Do you have a food or butlers pantry, closets in the bedrooms, a linen closet, a coat closet?

 - See what’s inside: Open each closet and write down what you see/how you feel about the use of space.
 Is it overflowing and in need of a sort/purge, well lit, do you need more/better hangers, etc?
 What’s working or, better yet, what’s not working in each closet?
 If you have a “junk drawer,” so be it, but a “junk closet” isn’t and shouldn’t be a thing for a reason.